AI Workshop: learn to build apps with AI →

 }

-This method is synchronous.
-This means that it’s blocking.
-To check if a file exists in an asynchronous way, you can use fs.access(), which checks the existence of a file without opening it:
+This method is synchronous and blocks the event loop.
+To check asynchronously, use fs.access(), which checks whether a file exists without opening it:

 const fs = require('fs')